NeuShore/docs.neushore.dev/docs/support.md

 As BrayanBot is open-source and contribution-driven, we may provide support for programming.
 Again, we may not respond immediately and we expect you to to respect our schedules.

 ### Denial of Support

-If you act like an entitled child around the support server, you may (and most likely *will*) be denied from receiving support indefinitely.
+If you act like an entitled child around the support server, you may (and most likely _will_) be denied from receiving support indefinitely.
+Please do not ping Management, Support Team and Community Developers unless it is absolutely necessary.